|Download the Test

-the Test Flight zip file and unzip the enclosed files to your Flight Simulator files
+Flight zip file and unzip the enclosed files to your Flight Simulator files folder.

-folder.
-The default location for FS9 is c:\Documents and Settings\user\My
+For Windows XP and Vista users, the default location for FS9 is c:\Documents and

-Documents\Flight Simulator Files.
-The default location for FSX is c:\Documents and
+Settings\username\My Documents\Flight Simulator Files.
+The default location for FSX is

 In preparation for the flight, ensure you have added